 Always have some changing mats with you when on the go!
 You can either use disposable mats, or buy a reusable portable changing mat.
 I find the latter to be perfect to fit in my diaper bag: they are made of plastic, so super easy to wipe clean.

-If you hate using a thousands disposable wipes like me, then get most of the poop out with a couple of wipes, then put your baby straight under the shower or in the bath.
+If you hate using a thousands disposable wipes like me, then get most of the poop out with a couple of wipes, then put your baby straight under the shower or in the bath (or in the sea if you are with baby at the beach).
 Though I would recommend the shower, so the poop goes straight down the drain …